Dasudian/dsd_docs/dsd-dsdb/administration/authentication_and_authorization.md

     CLI example:

     ```sh
-> GRANT ALL PRIVILEGES TO todd
+> GRANT ALL PRIVILEGES TO dasudian
 >
     ```